 On July 11, 2019, the District entered into a Project Funding and Reimbursement Agreement with The Section 14 Development Co., effective June 1, 2018.
 Per this agreement, The Section 14 Development Co. will retrofit existing signage public improvements and the District will reimburse The Section 14 Development Co. for verified costs.
 Reimbursement will be made from annually appropriated amounts available after the payment of the District's annual costs of operation and debt, after all allocations of amounts required for repair, replacement or depreciation, and after payment of debt service requirements on the existing debt of the District.
 Reimbursement shall be made no later than December 15, 2019.
 Interest will accrue at the rate of 7% per annum commencing on the date that the verified costs are expended by The Section 14 Development Co.
-At December 31, 2019, the District owed \$105,327 in principal and \$17,603 in accrued interest under the agreement.
+During 2020, the District paid \$105,327 in principal and \$24,350 in accrued interest under the agreement, and recognized interest expense of \$6,747.